-The theories approve of the temporal aspect as extrinsic to the speech plan, the temporal closure to be set on phonetic segments in the speech act implementation phase.
+The theories approve of the temporal aspect as extrinsic to the speech plan, the time closure to be set on phonetic segments in the speech act implementation phase.
 A major argument to the contrary may come with the property of the nervous system constantly to show part preparatory actuation, diagnostic techniques as PET-scan or MRI to focus on the degree of cellular engagement, rather than its presence alone: continual biological performance pertains with any living cell.

 M. Coles and P. Duncan-Jones (in Ciarkowska, 1993) stipulated for principles of biological function to correspond at lower and higher levels of systemic structuring.
-In keeping with the position, feedback reliance should hold true for the single neuron as well as language capable networks in the brain.
+In keeping with the position, feedback incidence should hold true for the single neuron as well as language capable networks in the brain.

 Brain neocortex is the tissue of the highest intricacy.
 However, it is the brainstem reticular structure to mediate long-distance neural transmission.
 Reticular projections help guide multisynaptic pathways and communicate the autonomic, central, and peripheral extents of the nervous system.
 The brainstem has been indicated for neural information processing by ten cranial nerves, of the twelve.
 It helps coordinate eye movement, cardiovascular and respiratory performance, the neural patterns for sleep, as well as wakefulness and focused behavior (ibidem).

 1.4.
-Multicellular path functioning: a reflex arc
+A reflex arc

-By definition, reflexes are automatic and indeliberate.
+In definition, reflexes are automatic and indeliberate.
 Typical constituents of a reflex arc are the receptor, afferent pathway, integrating center, efferent pathway and the effector.
 Neurophysiological research yet would declare that “most reflexes, no matter how basic they may appear to be, are subject to alteration by learning; that is, there is often no clear distinction between a basic reflex and one with a learned component” (Vander et al., 1985).

 A reflex arc may involve a stimulus to nerve A looped via the brain to nerve B. Nerve B may synapse on endocrine gland B1.
 The gland having secreted a hormone, gland C may become stimulated to communicate with a muscle by means of another messenger, neurochemical C1, for example.
 However, it is unseldom difficult to apply standard names to arc components.
-Beside reflex arc notable structural diversity, neurochemicals of reflex productiveness have a potential for multiple accomplishment (ibidem).
+Beside arc notable structural diversity, neurochemicals of reflex productiveness have a potential for multiple accomplishment (ibidem).

 Messengers can act as neurotransmitters when released from neuron terminals, as hormones or neurohormones when acting via the bloodstream, and as paracrines or autocrines.
-Vasopressin may serve an example for a multifunctional messenger.
+Vasopressin may serve an example of a multifunctional messenger.
 A vasoconstrictor in homeostatic controls, vasopressin may be released upon change in peripheral blood vessel resistance.
 Connoted with response to stress, it has been found of influence to learning and memory in contexts not accompanied by exertion (ibidem).

 1.5.
-Reflex and voluntary behavior
+Human reflex and voluntary behavior